manas-aggrawal/nodejs-observability/README.md

             NPM_TOKEN: ${NPM_TOKEN}

       ```
-   4. Make **Personal Access Token** in github for your local use and replace `${NPM_TOKEN}` in .npmrc file with your token before installing the package and running docker build command.
+   4. Make **Personal Access Token** (PAT) in github for your local use and replace `${NPM_TOKEN}` in .npmrc file with your token before installing the package and running docker build command.
    5. Then `npm i @studiographene/nodejs-telemetry`.

 **For development environments:-**

    1. 1st & 2nd steps from above remain as it is.
+   2. Use value of PAT created above to create github secret named `NPM_TOKEN`.
-   2. Add `NPM_TOKEN` in the AWS environment/parameter store.
+   3. Add `NPM_TOKEN` in the AWS environment/parameter store.

 **Getting Started**